xyfir/annotate/cli/DOCS.md

   // The id of the annotation set
   // Your account should be the creator or have moderator access "set": 123,
-  // The base url to the Wikia community the dump matches
+  // The base url to the MediaWiki site that the dump matches
   // No trailing slash!
   "url": "http://lotr.wikia.com",
   // A path to the extracted XML dump file for the community
   // Should *not* be the full dump that contains revisions "dump": "/path/to/lotr_pages_current.xml",
   // Ignore pages and their sections
-  // If search is contained within "/" characters it will be treated as a regular expression "ignore": {
+  "ignore": {
+    // Regular expressions
-    "titles": [
+    "pages": [
       "Main Page"
     ],
+    // Regular expressions
     "sections": [
       "References",
-      "/\blinks$/"
+      "See (A|a)lso"
+    ],
+    // Normal strings
+    // Not used for Wikia wikis
+    "htmlElements": [
+      "table",
+      "aside"
     ]
   },
+  // Optional.
+Find and replace using regular expressions "replace": {
+    // Find and replace content within a page's HTML before converting to Markdown
+    // Not used for Wikia wikis
+    "html": [
+      ["<a .+>.+</a>", ""]
+    ],
+    // Find and replace content within a Markdown Document annotation "markdown": [
+      ["\\[(.+)\\]\\(.+\\)", "$1"]
+    ]
+  },
   // The namespaces to pull pages from
-  "namespaces": [
+  // Optional.
+Remove if you want to accept all namespaces "namespaces": [
     0
   ]
 }
 ```

-Note that there are no default values.
-You must provide all of the config keys.
+Unless specified otherwise, you must provide all of the config keys.

 ## `config`